 Cuyahoga County High-Risk Domestic Violence Court

-Under the leadership of Administrative and Presiding Judges John J. Russo and Brendan J. Sheehan, in collaboration with Judge Sherrie Miday, the Common Pleas Court identified a unique opportunity to improve the criminal justice system’s response to felony-level cases of intimate-partner violence in Cuyahoga County.
-Planning for the docket began in 2019.
-In collaboration with its stakeholders, the High Risk Domestic Violence team created this specialty docket.
-Stakeholders include the Cuyahoga County Executive and the Witness Victim Service Center, the Cuyahoga County Prosecutor’s Office, the Office of the Public Defender, the Adult Probation Department, Bond Commissioner, the Cuyahoga County Sheriff’s Department, Cleveland Municipal Court, Journey Center for Safety and Healing, Legal Aid Society of Greater Cleveland, and the Cuyahoga Criminal Defense Lawyers Association.
+Under the leadership of Administrative and Presiding Judges John Russo and Brendan Sheehan, in collaboration with Judge Sherrie Miday, the Common Pleas Court identified a unique opportunity to improve the criminal justice system’s response to felony-level cases of intimate-partner violence in Cuyahoga County.
+Planning for the docket began in 2019, and stakeholders that joined the court in creating this new specialty docket included the Cuyahoga County Prosecutor’s office, Office of the Public Defender, Adult Probation Department, Bond Commissioner, Witness Victim Service Center, the Sheriff’s Department, Cleveland Municipal Court, Journey Center for Safety and Healing, Legal Aid Society of Greater Cleveland and Cuyahoga Criminal Defense Lawyers Association.

-A three-year, $1 million grant from the Bureau of Justice Assistance, Innovations in Supervision was awarded to Cuyahoga County Common Pleas Court for the creation of the High-Risk Domestic Violence Court docket to handle 150 cases over the life of the grant.
-Case Western Reserve University will assess the effectiveness of the High-Risk DV Court.
+A three-year, $1 million grant from the Bureau of Justice Assistance, Innovations in Supervision was awarded to Cuyahoga County Common Pleas Court for the creation of the High-Risk Domestic Violence Court docket to handle 50 cases per year, or 150 cases over the life of the grant.
+Case Western Reserve University will assess the effectiveness of the High-Risk Domestic Violence Court.

 HRDVC Court In The News

 Richmond, M. (2020, 25 September).
 Cuyahoga County Launches New Domestic Violence Docket.
 Retrieved from Cuyahoga County Launches New Domestic Violence Docket | News | ideastream